September 23, 2009 by johncr8on

 Thursday – Feeder System Listening Session at Longmont High School

-September 15, 2009 by johncr8on
+September 15, 2009

 St. Vrain School District has received two charter school applications this year.
 I am a board liaison to the Accountability committee which does the initial review of the charter school applications and makes a recommendation to the Board of Education.
 I also have done an initial review of each of the applying charter school’s proposed governance model.